Lemon-cmd/Moore-Mealy-Machines-Python/README.md

 # Moore-Mealy-Machines-Python
 Moore Machine and Mealy Machine Implementation
+You can choose to open this in .py file or jupyter notebook file for visuals